Welcome to your Kidney Patients’ Association website.

 What RFHKPA is doing to continue to represent our fellow kidney patients

 We continue to consider requests for grants for patients who are deemed to be in need of help in areas like financial help for those patients who are waiting for benefit entitlements.
 These requests usually are presented to us by the appropriate lead clinicians or lead nurses.
 We have also provided help for patients who have need for medical equipment while dialysing at home.
-Nii Plange, our KPA Chair and I, continue to discuss with the other KPA Trustees and the renal team what help can be given to patients who will be struggling during the coming months, due to rising costs.
+The KPA Trustees discuss with the renal team what help can be given to patients who will be struggling, due to rising costs.

 Non-emergency Patient Transport issues